-Several policies and programs in other Housing Element goal sections will also serve to promote and further fair housing.
-Program A1 Countywide Rezone Program will add higher density zoning districts to areas known as "opportunity areas" or areas that are considered to be high or moderate resource areas.
+As a part of the Countywide Rezone Program, the County will add higher density zoning districts to areas known as "opportunity areas" or areas that are considered to be high or moderate resource areas.
 High and moderate resource areas are defined by the California Fair Housing Task Force as areas which offer low-income families the best chance at economic advancement, high educational attainment, and good physical and mental health.
-Program B8 Missing Middle Housing (or Naturally Occurring Affordable Housing) requires the County to explore Zoning Code amendments to allow for more missing middle housing types in single family zoning districts.